Madsen03/Echo-League-Rules/RULES.md

         2. Screenshot of end-game overview with matchID and timestamp
         3. Screenshot of the end-game scoreboard
     2. Failure to provide screenshots within a timely manner, to admins, will result in a series being ruled as a forfeit
+4. If there are ties at end of groups, tie will be settled in accordance with our [TIEBREAKER RULES](https://github.com/EchoLeague/Echo-League-Rules/blob/master/TIEBREAKERS.md)

 -----